sparkfun/SparkFun_LG290P_Quadband_GNSS_RTK_Breakout/docs/introduction.md

 	</article>

 -	The SparkFun Quadband GNSS RTK Breakout - LG290P (Qwiic) features the Quectel LG290P GNSS module.
-The board's dimensions, pin layout, and connectors are exactly the same as our vary popular [SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)](https://www.sparkfun.com/products/16481); and can be used as a drop-in replacement.
+The board's dimensions, pin layout, and connectors are exactly the same as our very popular [SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)](https://www.sparkfun.com/sparkfun-gps-rtk-sma-breakout-zed-f9p-qwiic.html); and can be used as a drop-in replacement.
 The board also accommodates users with a diverse choice of interfaces including UART, SPI[^1], and I^2^C[^1].

 	The LG290P module is a quad-band, multi-constellation, high-precision, RTK GNSS receiver.
 The module is capable of simultaneously receiving signals from the `L1`, `L2`, `L5`, and `L6`/`E6` frequency bands of the GPS, GLONASS, Galileo, BDS, QZSS, and NavIC GNSS constellations.
 In addition, the module supports SBAS augmentation systems (WASS, EGNOS, BDSBAS, MSAS, GAGAN, and SDCM), PPP services[^2] (BDS PPP-B2b, QZSS CLAS, MADOCA-PPP, and Galileo HAS), and RTK corrections for precision navigation with a fast convergence time and reliable performance.